Still Photography and Permits On US and California Public Land

 category; public agencies seldom recognize the distinction.

-for any photography for “commercial purposes,”
+California require permits for any photography for

-possibly with the assumption that “commercial”
+assumption that “commercial” is equivalent to

-is equivalent to “large-scale and disruptive.”
+“large-scale and disruptive.”

-these agencies typically regard as “commercial”
+These agencies typically regard as “commercial”

 any photography done with the intent of sale for profit,